Wednesday 24 June 2026

 Be part of history at Carlisle Racecourse this summer as we host one of the most iconic fixtures in the racing calendar – The Carlisle Bell, the world’s oldest sporting trophy, first contested in 1599.

-This historic race is the centrepiece of a thrilling day that’s firmly rooted in tradition yet bursting with modern excitement.
-Running alongside the fiercely competitive Cumberland Plate and the prestigious Listed Class 1 Eternal Stakes, it's a day that captures the spirit of racing at its very best.
+This historic race is the centrepiece of a thrilling day that’s firmly rooted in tradition yet bursting with excitement.
+Run alongside the fiercely competitive Cumberland Plate and the prestigious listed Eternal Stakes, it's a day that captures the spirit of racing at its very best.

 Join us for Bell and Plate Day – where past meets present and champions are crowned.